sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ![MXAO Sample Radius Comparison](../images/configuring-immerse-shaders/mxao_sampleradius_comparison_numbered.png)

-Sample Radius defines how far the AO will be spread, the lower, the closer the shadows will be concentrated.
+"Sample Radius" defines how far MXAO will reach out and spread it's shading.
+The lower this argue is set the closer the shading will be concentrated.

-The other option also makes it so the radius is scaled up according to the distance from the screen.
-This is good for games with an extremely huge horizon, but might look wrong for buildings far-away or too-detailed horizons.
+"Increase Radius with Distance" is a toggle that configures MXAO's radius so that it scales the shading based around how far away the object is from the screen.
+This is good for games with an extremely huge horizon, but might look wrong for buildings far-away or massively detailed objects.

-You should define it in a way that it doesn't cause halos or shadows that "spread" in the environment.
-Below is examples of something that looks correct vs something that looks wrong.
+Keep in mind that you should configure "Sample Radius" in MXAO so that it is not producing halos in its shading that "spread" in the environment.
+Below are examples of a correct configuration, and a wrong configuration.

 ![MXAO Bad Example](../images/configuring-immerse-shaders/mxao_excessive_sample_radius_example.png)

 ---

-## **Step 5:** Configure "Amount and Fade-Out Range" arguments
+## **Step 5:** Configure "Ambient Occlusion Amount, Fade-Out Distance, and Filter Quality" arguments

 ![MXAO Amount Comparison](../images/configuring-immerse-shaders/mxao_amount_comparison.png)

-Amount defines how strong the shadows are.
-Since those are for close range objects, they should be dark, but remember to not make them too dark to avoid excessive shadows on leaves and tiny objects, or halos.
+"Ambient Occlusion Amount" allows you to configure how strong the shadows are.
+Larger and close together objects should be dark, but, you want to avoid excessive shading on leaves and tiny objects.

-Fade-Out distance defines how far the AO will be processed until it disappears completely.
+"Fade-Out Distance" defines how far the AO will be processed until it disappears completely.
 With 1.0 being the horizon, and 0.1 being the most-valid closer value to the screen.
 It is recommended to change the Radius according to how intense and "correct" the scene looks with that.

-Filter Quality aims to reduce the banding and blending of the dither and noise.
-Higher values mitigate this better, but also lowers performance.
-Usually 1 is fine.
+"Filter Quality" is an option to provide better filtering and blending to the scene by reducing MXAO's banding and noise.
+Higher values will look better, but they will also lower performance.

 ---